CUBA’S HEALTH CARE SYSTEM—ITS STRENGTHS AND WEAKNESSES

 Introduction: Currently there are roughly 500 polyclinics throughout Cuba–in urban neighborhoods and in rural towns.
 Each polyclinic serves between 15-30 family doctor’s offices.
 While these offices offer basic evaluation and treatment and health education, the polyclinics have laboratory services, x-ray, an emergency room, and rotating specialists.
 The polyclinics also act as the organizational hub for the family doctor-and-nurse offices, and as accredited research and teaching centers for medical, nursing and allied health sciences students.
 These are the backbone of Cuba’s health system.
 Any Cuban with a health problem requiring additional specialization or technology can be referred to regional medical centers and specialized facilities.

-To complete this program through independent study, each health professional will speak conversational Spanish and:
+To complete this program through independent study, each health professional must speak conversational Spanish and:

 *Spend sufficient time reading and researching to become familiar with this topic— typically 10-14 hours.
 Links to relevant articles and information will be sent by provider.